sajitha-03/Used_Car_Price/README.md

 ## Recommendations

-**Recommendation is to increase the inventory of newer 4wd Japanese pickup/SUV with low miles for better sales.**
+**Recommendation is to increase the inventory of newer 4wd Japanese pickup/SUV with low miles for better sales.
+Limited stock of expensive cars from Mercedes-Benz/Porsche/Ferrari in good condition will boost overall car sales**